iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted14005/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 1 reviews"/>
 </p>

+> I have never received a warning no I'm not sure if the app works or not.
+I have been diagnosed with Covid-19.
+I went to put it on the app.
+And it asks for a code.
+What code.
+I got a test result not a code for a gift card.
+And no explanation on the app as to where I find or get a code.
+Maybe this is why I haven't received any warnings.
+Should have known something from the CT government would not work well<br> :date: __2020-12-20 03:10:52__

+> I wish they had one for New Hampshire<br> :date: __2020-12-18 19:21:29__

+> It was slowing my phone down<br> :date: __2020-12-13 22:28:45__

 > I was exposed to the virus and this app never warned me.
 To me this app sucks<br> :date: __2020-12-10 17:44:30__

 > Cannot download the app, error message keeps saying "something went wrong"<br> :date: __2020-12-07 15:19:42__